FM Technical Profile: WTVY

 In July 2008 it was reported that all but one of the station's staff walked out of their jobs.
 Most apparently headed to a cross-town rival radio company.

 Magic Broadcasting sold the station to Gulf South in 2011, putting both of Dothan's country outlets under the same ownership.
-In early December 2011 the WDJR staff are said to be moving to WTVY and WDJR will debut a new format in the new year.
+In early December 2011 it was reported that the WDJR staff were to be moving to WTVY, with WDJR debuting a new format in the new year.